kristopolous/tools/README.md

  * minimal: A minimal-level battery saving setting (used in conjunction with the prior script)
  * my_xterm: Just a dumb xterm wrapper in acidx for notion.
  * nvmsh: Starts nvm (which has a multi-second load time, so it's not in .zshrc)
+ * osd_time: Puts a tiny clock in the top right
  * reassoc: A tool that agressively gets a new ip address because sometimes dhclient just isn't enough
  * ssh_config: Just a base level system with the control master settings that
  * sshot: A poor man's screen sharing application.